TheLuckyLuc/custom-wp/README.md

 ## Don't wanna use Tailwind?

+First you'll also want to delete the **tailwind.scss** file from the **/src/sass** folder & delete the import statement for this file, which can be found in the **index.ts** file as follows:

+    import  '../sass/tailwind.scss';

-You'll want to uninstall the following packages:
+Next you'll want to uninstall the following NPM packages:

 > tailwindcss
 > @tailwindcss/typography

-You'll also want to remove the below statements from the index.scss file found in the /src folder.

-    @tailwind base;
-    @tailwind components;
-    @tailwind utilities;

 Lastly you'll need to just make sure you remove "**tailwindcss**" from the "postcss-loader" plugins array in webpack.config.js as below: